Deolali

 Deolali, or Devlali ([d̪eːwɭaːli]), is a small hill station and a census town in Nashik district of the Indian state of Maharashtra.
 Now it is part of Nashik Metropolitan Region.

 Deolali has an important army base.
 Deolali Camp, one of the oldest Indian military centres in the country, started the Air Force Station, the School of Artillery of the Indian Army, and other establishments in this region.
 Deolali has plenty of temples and tourist destinations.

 History

 British period

 Deolali was a British Army camp 100 miles north-east of Mumbai (then called Bombay).
-It was the original location of the Army Staff College (now the Defence Services Staff College of India and the Pakistan Command and Staff College).
+It was the original location of the Army Staff College (later the Defence Services Staff College of India and the Pakistan Command and Staff College).

 It is also the source of the British slang noun doolally tap, loosely meaning "camp fever", and referring to the apparent madness of men waiting for ships back to Britain after finishing their tour of duty.
 By the 1940s this had been widely shortened to just "doolally", an adjective meaning "mad (insane)" or "eccentric".